nocobase/website/content/articles/14-ai-low-code-platforms-github/index.md

 * **Target users**: AI teams building multi-role agents, intelligent assistant startups.
 * **Use cases**: AI assistants, automated report generation, intelligent task execution — though not as mature as n8n or Dify.

 ## **AI + Smart Spreadsheets / Database Tools**

-These tools don’t focus on workflow execution or full business systems — their core value lies in **making data and spreadsheets smarter**.
+These tools don’t focus on workflow execution or full business systems — their core value lies in making data and spreadsheets smarter.

 Here, AI is mainly used for generating, completing, querying, and analyzing data — not for handling complex business logic.

-They can be seen as **“Airtable / Notion Database enhanced with AI”**, ideal for data-driven teams, content operations, or knowledge management — rather than heavy business systems or workflow automation.
+They can be seen as “Airtable / Notion Database enhanced with AI”, ideal for data-driven teams, content operations, or knowledge management — rather than heavy business systems or workflow automation.

 ### **NocoDB**